Faculty

 Lab: Life Sciences 327

 My research focuses on immunotoxicology, or how toxins disrupt normal immune system functions.
 Specifically, I examine the effects of asbestos fibers (found both commercially and naturally in the environment) on immune cell function.
-My work also examines the role of certain asbestos types in driving autoimmune responses in humans and mice, responses that include development of systemic autoimmune disease and production of auto-antibodies.
+My work also examines the role of certain asbestos types in driving autoimmune responses in humans and mice, responses that include the development of systemic autoimmune disease and the production of auto-antibodies.
 Understanding the mechanism behind autoimmune development and the role autoantibodies play in driving disease development may help us find better treatment options for these diseases.

 Teaching